acies-os/acies-os/docs/source/sys-installation.md

    Org profile: [https://github.com/acies-os](https://github.com/acies-os)

 2. **Authenticate your machine**
-   If you’re going to use your machine as a controller for the testbed (recommended if you’re running experiments in the middle of nowhere with no Internet access), you will need to clone some of the GitHub repositories on your machine so you can compile and install controller software ahead of time.
+   If you're going to use your machine as a controller for the testbed (recommended if you're running experiments in the middle of nowhere with no Internet access), you will need to clone some of the GitHub repositories on your machine so you can compile and install controller software ahead of time.
    Create an **SSH key** on your machine and use it to authenticate to the **acies-os** organization; otherwise cloning/syncing will fail.

 ---